xdan/jodit/JODIT-DEVELOPMENT-GUIDE.md

 -   Local types
 -   Local modules

-> Don't forget to use the `type` keyword if you only need the type
+> Remember to use the type keyword if you're importing types only.

-Wrong:
+Incorrect:

 ```typescript
 import './config';